 I help Marcy with organizing incoming fabrics and getting it ready for photography.
 In the ArtBarn I'm in charge of sending samples and fill in with shipping and cutting fabric as needed.
 Some days I'm in the garden and others I keep the recycling moving to the local center.
 I've been sewing since scout camp when I was 9 and over a lifetime do embroidery, hand and machine sewing.
 I enjoy the women I work with and Marcy, her world is a big YES, a great place to start from.

-Katherine's charming studio cottage is right next to the ArtBarn and she is a creative muse to us all.
+Katherine's charming studio cottage sits right next to the ArtBarn and she is a creative muse to us all.
 An essential part of the fabric buying, she accompanies Marcy on buying trips.
 Not only is she our on site go-to tech person, but she has an unerring eye for combining patterns and prints when we create our Cool Combos.
 Katherine is a whiz with spread sheets and does a stellar job keeping the records and itinerary for the Paris tours.
 An intuitive and practical designer, we all come to her for design consults on our sewing projects.
+Katherine is Vice President of the company, taking over some of the fabric descriptions in the online store, is our resident tech support, and much much more.